-investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+investment means an investment in an economic activity that contributes to an environmental social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Pre-contractual disclosure for financial products referred to in Article 8, paragraph 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 practices. •• 🗆 Yes It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities. in economic activities that qualify as environmentally sustainable under the EU Taxonomy investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy objective might be aligned with the Taxonomy or not. with a social objective It will make a minimum of sustainable investments with a social objective: It promotes E/S characteristics, but will not make any sustainable investments
+Pre-contractual disclosure for financial products referred to in Article 8, paragraph 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

+Does this financial product have a sustainable investment objective? •• 🗆 l Yes ●○ ⊠ No It will make a minimum of sustainable investments with an environmental objective:% charac objectiv omotes Environmental/Social (E/S) teristics and while it does not have as its we a sustainable investment, it will have a mm proportion of% of sustainable ments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective make a minimum of sustainable nents with a social objective: otes E/S characteristics, but will not make stainable investments